-- Warning: Do not spill fluids on the defibrillator connectors.
-Wet defibrillator connectors may lead to a shock hazard during defibrillation of the simulator. - Warning: The Patient Simulator must not be in contact with electrically conductive surfaces or objects during defibrillation. - Warning: Do not defibrillate the Patient Simulator when it is OFF or if it is not functioning normally. - Warning: Do not defibrillate the Patient Simulator without the torso skin. - Warning: Do not defibrillate the Patient Simulator in a flammable or oxygen enriched atmosphere. - Warning: The Patient Simulator torso must always be kept dry. Æ Allow the Patient Simulator to acclimate before defibrillating.
+Marning: Do not spill fluids on the defibrillator connectors.
+Wet defibrillator connectors may lead to a shock hazard during defibrillation of the simulator.

+Warning: The Patient Simulator torso must always be kept dry.
+Allow the Patient Simulator to acclimate before defibrillating.
 Sudden changes in temperature (moving the Patient Simulator from a cold environment to a warm environment and vice versa) may result in condensation collecting on the base board and pose a shock hazard.

-SimMan 3G will automatically shut down whenever it detects a significant increase in internal temperature.
+SimMan 3G Trauma will automatically shut down whenever it detects a significant increase in internal temperature.
 If automatic shutdown occurs, allow the Patient Simulator to cool down before resuming the training session.
 Open the torso skin to speed up the cooling process.

-- Marning: Ensure that the Patient Simulator defibrillators connectors are securely tightened before connection of the Defibrillation Training Cable or Manual Defibrillation Adapters, Loose connectors may represent a shock hazard. - Caution: Do not defibrillate on the ECG connectors on the Patient /!\ Simulator.
-This will damage the Patient Simulator. - A Caution: In hot conditions, intensive defibrillation may cause thermal shutdown of the Patient Simulator. - Caution: To prevent torso skin electrode pitting, do not apply conductive gel or conductive defibrillation pads intended for batient use. - Caution: Do not use automated chest compression machines on the Patient Simulator.
+Marning: Ensure that the Patient Simulator defibrillators connectors are securely tightened before connection of the Defibrillation Training Cable or Manual Defibrillation Adapters, Loose connectors may represent a shock hazard.

+Caution: Do not defibrillate on the ECG connectors on the Patient Simulator.
+This will damage the Patient Simulator.

+Caution: In hot conditions, intensive defibrillation may cause thermal shutdown of the Patient Simulator.

+Caution: To prevent torso skin electrode pitting, do not apply conductive gel or conductive defibrillation pads intended for

+Caution: Do not use automated chest compression machines on the Patient Simulator.